Parthsantoki2003/PythonProjects/wifiPasswordViewer/Readme wifiPasswordViewer.txt

 📜 License

-This project is open-source and free to use for educational or personal purposes.
+This project is open-source and free to use for educational or personal purposes but you should give credit.